jtomaszewski03/UTP-exercises/README.md

-PJATK UTP exercise working on LinkedHashMaps.
+PJATK UTP exercises that i found interesting
-Uploaded for future students :)
+Uploaded as a help for future students :)